Main Content

 Readings:

-• The case “City of Carlsbad, California: Restructuring the Public Works Department” (Cummings & Worley, p.
-433)
+• Integrative Cases "City of Carlsbad, California: Restructuring the Public Works Department” (on E-reserves)

 Activities:

-• Read all posts made by your classmates and choose at least 5 posts to make comments on in the case discussion by 11:59 p.m. on Sunday, Eastern Time.
+• Read all posts made by your classmates and choose at least three to comment on in the case discussion by 11:59 p.m.
+(ET) on Sunday.

 • Post your learning reflections to the corresponding learning reflection discussion.
 Read all the reflections posted by your classmates.